maxstack/confluence-docker/README.md

 sudo docker-compose up
 ```

-If you have made changes to the Dockerfiles you'll need to rebuild before provisoning again
+If you have made changes to the Dockerfiles you'll need to rebuild before provisoning again.
 ```
 sudo docker-compose build && sudo docker-compose up
 ```